MISGENDERED: Limits of Large Language Models in Understanding Pronouns: Results

 \subsection{In-Context Learning}

-Both GPT-J-6B and OPT-6.7b perform better for non-binary pronouns as more examples are provided (up to 6, Table \ref{few_shot}).
-However, this performance does not keep improving, and we see lower performance for 20 shots.
+LLaMA-7B accuracy for correctly predicting neo-pronouns improves as more examples are provided with a maximum of 64.7\% at 20 shots (Table \ref{few_shot}).
+However, GPT-J-6B and OPT-6.7b only perform better for neo-pronouns up to 6 shots.
 Similar k-shot behavior where performance decreases with high values of $k$ has been noted in GPT-3 and OPT on RTE \citep{brown2020language, zhang2022opt}.
 There can also generally high variance in few-shot performance even with fixed number of samples \citep{lu2021fantastically}.
 For the pronoun \textit{they}, we see different trends from each model.
 For GPT-J, similar to non-binary pronouns, performance improves as more examples are provided up to 6 shots.
-On the other hand, for OPT-6.7b, there is a large drop in performance from the zero-shot to the few-shot setting.
+On the other hand, for OPT-6.7b and LLaMA-7B, there is a large drop in performance from the zero-shot to the few-shot setting.